Castcloud/Castcloud/README.md

 	<tr>
 		<td>sync/autodelete</td>
 		<td>false</td>
 		<td>Stringformated boolean.
-Should clients automaticly send a delete event along the EOT event when the end is reached.<br/>
+If true clients can autodelete podcasts with EOT events.
+Default `exclude` parameter for episode and event related calls should be "60,70".<br/>
-<b>Notice:</b> It is likely this might change from being a boolean to something with more details.<br/>
+<b>Notice:</b> It is likely this might change from being a boolean to something with more details.</td>
-<b>Warning:</b> If you implement this you might have to clean up by sending delete events for clients that does not implement this.</td>
 	</tr>
 </table>

 __Notice:__ `Setting keys` are not a rigid part of the specification, but an attempt to find common ground.
-This list will be modified as per developer adoption unrelated of api versioning to improve developers common ground.
+This list will be modified as per developer adoption unrelated of api versioning to set a common ground.

 #### Server logic
-The server should only return `settings` that are not client specific and specific for the current client.
-This means the server will have to filter out the users `settings` for other clients.
-The server needs to keep track of what client set `settings` with client spesific overrides.
-The client spesific override is applicable to all clients with the same client name string, and is not spesific to the clients `UUID`.
-Several instanses of a client can keep their client spesific settings in sync across serveral devices.
+The server should send all the users global `settings` and all `settings` with `clientspesific` overrides for the active client.
+The server needs to keep track of what client set `settings` with `clientspesific` overrides.
+The `clientspesific` override is applicable to all clients with the same client name string, and is not spesific to the clients `UUID` or `token`.
+Several instanses of a client can keep their `clientspesific` `settings` in sync across serveral devices.

 ### Library/Casts
-Casts handles the the users subscriptions.
-Each cast has its own unique `cast id` and the users subscription list is returned in a JSON format.
+`casts` handles the the users subscriptions.
+Each `cast` has its own unique `cast id`.
 Adding a cast to the user subscription list only requires an `URL`.
 By using the `cast id` the client can edit and delete a subscription from the library.
 It is also possible to import and export casts via opml.

 __Example:__
 ```Shell